What Are Floodplains?

 Status: Effective on September 2, 2015

 This phase covers the western watersheds, shown on the map above in green.
 Please note that this includes parts of the Catawba River but does not include most lakefront property along Lake Norman or Lake Wylie.
 These floodplains are now official and are being used for both flood insurance and land development floodplain regulation purposes.

 Floodplain regulations for Charlotte, Cornelius, Huntersville, Pineville and unincorporated Mecklenburg County have been updated to reflect both the new flood hazard data and the date that the new floodplain maps took effect.

 Phase 3: Northeast

 This phase covers the northeastern watersheds, shown on the map above in yellow.
 Preliminary versions of these floodplain maps are now available for public review.
-A map viewer is provided to review the maps, which can be accessed by clicking here.
+A map viewer is provided to review the maps.

 Phase 4: Catawba River, Including Lake Norman and Lake Wylie

 The final remapping phase of local floodplains covers all of the Catawba River in Mecklenburg County, including Lake Norman and Lake Wylie.
 The State of North Carolina is conducting the study with engineering work already underway.
 Phase 4 maps are not expected to be available until late 2018.

 What’s the difference between the FEMA Floodplain and Community Floodplain?